mabutin/student-portal/README.md

 - request for edit and edit button in case of error in encoding grade
 - faculty to view class list by school year, semester, subject name
 - viewing grades by class description, year and section

+# Record Management System for Our Lady of Lourdes College

+Document: Alayon, Pacia, Valdez

+Main Programmer: Ciudad

+Assistant Programmer: Mañosca

+The Record Management System for Our Lady of Lourdes is a software solution designed to efficiently manage and organize different types of records within the educational institution.
+This system aims to streamline the process of record keeping, ensure data accuracy, and enhance accessibility to student documents.

+Key Features:
+- Easy creation of documents such as good moral, honorable dismissal, special order, and transcript of records
+- Systematic organization and storage of student documents
+- Quick search and navigation of student documents
+- Secured student information
+- Integrated with other related system